eshelden/AssignReviewers/README.md

 prevent the program from looking for the conflicts file.

 Operation:
-Specificy the directory to find the input files and the number of reviews to assign each application.
+Specify the directory to find the input files and the number of reviews to assign each application.
 The output file "Results.csv" will also be written to the chosen directory.
 The absolute maximum number of assignments/reviewer should be specified.
 The app will use the smaller of this value or any value included for a reviewer in the "Reviewers.csv" file.
-"Tries" is the number of attempts the app will make to find a reviewer that meets all criteria without giving up.
+"Tries" is the number of attempts the program will make to find a reviewer that meets all criteria without giving up.

 It is possible to specify criteria that require several runs before a